facebook/react-native-website/docs/native-modules-android.md

 ToastExample.show('Awesome', ToastExample.SHORT);
 ```

-Please make sure this JavasScript file to be the same hierarchy as `ToastExample.js`.
+Please make sure this JavaScript is in the same hierarchy as `ToastExample.js`.

 ## Beyond Toasts